britaing/README-Generator/Develop/generated/README.md

   ## Test:
   undefined
   ## License:
-  The License for this project is: MIT
+  * The License for this project is: MIT
-  Please go to [https://choosealicense.com/](https://choosealicense.com/) for more information regarding licenses.
+  * Please go to [https://choosealicense.com/](https://choosealicense.com/) for more information regarding licenses.
   ## Contact:
-  * GitHub: a
+  * GitHub: b
   * Email:  b